eSense Skin Response Biofeedback home-use device

 • Apple® iPod Touch® from 6th generation or newer

-Note: Some newer iOS devices without the classic 3.5mm headphone jack and with the newer Lightning / USB-C connector also work perfectly with the eSense.
-You either need an original Apple USB-C or original Apple Lightning to 3.5 mm connection adapter (not included in the scope of delivery of the eSense).
+Note: Some newer iOS devices without the classic 3.5mm headphone jack and the newer Lightning / USB-C connector also work perfectly with the eSense.
+You either need an original Apple USB-C or an original Apple Lightning to 3.5 mm connection adapter (not included in the scope of delivery of the eSense).
 Alternatively, you also can use any other adapter with a DAC chip.
 We recommend this adapter on Amazon.

-Which Android Devices are Supported?
+Which Android Devices Does It Support?

 • All Android Smartphones and Tablets from Android 7.0 (Nougat)